Skip to main content

 note

-SEGUL only supports relaxed PHYLIP format.
+SEGUL only supports the relaxed-PHYLIP format.
 The strict PHYLIP format is not supported.

 Example of relaxed PHYLIP format: